solid/team/tasks/apps-aggregation.md

-# Aggregation of Solid-compatible apps
+# Aggregation of Solid-interoperable apps

 ## Responsibilities

-Members should aggregate a list of Solid-compatible apps that meet certain criteria.
+Members should aggregate a list of apps that make use of the Solid specifications in some way.

-The task force needs to develop these criteria, ensuring that they're fair and maintainable.
+The apps should meet certain criteria that the task force makes publicly available.
+The task force needs to develop these criteria (or find old existing ones), ensuring that they're fair and maintainable.

+Submissions of new apps should also be made publicly, through mechanics such as Pull Requests to solidproject.org.

 ## Task Force Members